savonrb/httpi/README.md

     HTTPI::Adapter.use = :curb  # or one of [:httpclient, :net_http]

 Notice: HTTPI does not force you to install any of these libraries.
-Instead you need to make sure to install the HTTP library of your choice and/or add it to your Gemfile.
+So please make sure to install the HTTP library of your choice and/or add it to your Gemfile.
 HTTPI will then load the library when executing HTTP requests.
+HTTPI will fall back to using net/http when any other adapter could not be loaded.

 HTTPI::Request
 --------------